Environment, Safety, Health, and Quality

 NREL's international certifications demonstrate the laboratory's commitment to staff, the local community, and the scientific community as a world-class research institution.

 Safety is a core value at NREL and integrated into all activities.
 NREL's staff and management are committed to managing health and safety risk through the implementation of an Integrated Safety Management System.
 This commitment to protect people, the public, and the environment applies equally to scientists, engineers, operations support, subcontractors, and anyone doing work at NREL.

-Through our Integrated Safety Management and Environmental Management policy, NREL commits to conducting work in a manner that protects the health and safety of workers and the public, laboratory property, and the environment.
-View the policy
+These policies demonstrate NREL's commitment to conducting work in a manner that protects the health and safety of workers and the public, laboratory property, and the environment.

-The Occupational Health and Safety Standards (OHSAS) 18001 certification demonstrates NREL's commitment to a health and safety management system that proactively identifies and manages risks while meeting health and safety compliance requirements.
+This certification demonstrates NREL's commitment to maintaining a health and safety management system that proactively identifies and manages risks while meeting health and safety compliance requirements.
 This achievement verifies NREL meets international best practice standards for workplace health and safety.

 NREL continuously improves systems to meet the challenges of an ever-changing work environment.
 Our health and safety professionals work to anticipate changes, recognize the hazards associated with those changes, and develop effective control measures—all in an effort to provide a safe and healthful workplace for our staff.

 NREL is a gold-level member of the Colorado Green Business Network, a voluntary network that recognizes state business demonstrating a commitment to integrate sustainability into their daily operations and work.

 NREL has an Environmental Management System to carry out environmental stewardship commitments in the areas of sustainability, pollution prevention, site conservation, minimization of water and energy use, transportation, materials, education and communication, compliance, and continuous improvement.
 Learn more about all of NREL's environmental program areas below and in the Annual Site Environmental Report.